karlnapf/kernel_exp_family/README.md

 Various estimators of the [infinite dimensional exponential family model](http://arxiv.org/abs/1312.3516).
 In particular, effecient approximations from our NIPS 2015 paper on [Gradient-free Hamiltonain Monte Carlo with Effecient Kernel Exponential Families](http://arxiv.org/abs/1506.02564).
 Used in the accompanying [kernel HMC package](https://github.com/karlnapf/kernel_hmc).

 For learning parameters, there is the option to use the Bayesian optimisation package [pybo](https://github.com/mwhoffman/pybo).
+If [theano](https://github.com/Theano/Theano) is installed, higher order derivatives of the model's log-density are available.

 Install dependencies: